Help us answer questions about childhood health and illness, and help other children in the future. Learn more.

 With funding from the Centers for Disease Control and Prevention (CDC) and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the SEARCH study was developed to learn more about the nature and extent of diabetes in youth in the United States.
 Seattle Children's is one of five clinical sites across the country.
 The study is the largest ever study of diabetes in children and young adults in the country.

-The SEARCH study is now in its 11th year, and has an enrollment of almost 19,000 participants nationwide.
+The SEARCH study is now in its 15th year, and has an enrollment of more than 26,000 participants nationwide.
 The newest phase of the study began in September 2010 and will last until 2015.
 It includes both a registry study to look at the trends in diabetes incidence, and a cohort component to examine quality of care, barriers to care, transition to the adult health care system and various risk factors for acute and chronic complications.

 If you have been recently diagnosed with diabetes and live in the Puget Sound area, we will invite you to complete a short survey about your family and your experiences with diabetes.
 You would receive a $10 gift card as a thank you for completing this survey.
 If you are diagnosed in 2012, we would invite you to complete a brief visit which includes specimen collection, physical exam and questionnaires.